earthcubeprojects-chords/chords/dataout.md

 title: Retrieving Data From a CHORDS Portal
 ---

 It's just as easy to get data out of a Portal as it is to put data in.
-Once again, you use HTTP URL's to fetch data.
+This can be done directly from the Portal web page.
+Or you can use HTTP URL's to fetch data.
 The URL can be submitted directly from the address bar of your browser, which will deliver the data in standard formats such as CSV files, JSON files, or plain JSON.